perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 with it.
 Well, that's kind of how I feel about Visual C++.
 Whatever Visual C++ implements, we shall call that "enough," because I really don't think that we can ignore Windows as a target market.
-If nothing else, we need the checklist itemâworks on Windows.
+If nothing else, we need the checklist item—works on Windows.
 Otherwise the people who don't understand what's going on will refuse to Perl in situations where they really need to.